 What I can say is, I can appreciate what you are experiencing because of what I have experienced in my past and am experiencing now.
 I will not enumerate my experiences here.
 You are familiar with some of them.

 One of the effects of my experiences is an inability to sense the presence of God in my life.
-Perhaps this is near to the heart of your question.
+Perhaps this is near the heart of your question.
 I have suffered bouts of depression most of my life.
 A few of these brought me close to suicide.
 A few occurred before the Interferon treatments for cancer that damaged the lower cortex of my brain.
 For this reason, I have been on medication for this.
 I think the street names might be uppers and downers taken at the same time.
 These have done a job on my ability to feel emotions, especially those I long for from the past when I sensed the presence of God in my life.

 The soul is not something we can measure.
 Like the leading of the Holy Spirit, we can only detect the soul in retrospect when we look back and see whether or not what we thought and felt, and our attitude and actions, were correct.
-This leads me to Heb 4:12.
+This leads me to Hebrews 4:12.
 I have a PowerPoint slide show taken from my Basic Seminars in Conflict Manage illustrating what I see in this verse.

 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.